jennings/so-46856701/README.md

 [codegen]: https://msdn.microsoft.com/en-us/library/ee847423.aspx
 [repro]: https://github.com/jennings/so-46856701

-### Things I've tried:
+## Things I've tried:

-* Copied the MSBuild and Visual Studio assemblies specified by the _Code Generation_ document.
+* Copied the MSBuild and Visual Studio assemblies to the build server, as specified by the _Code Generation_ document.

 * Added the Visual Studio assemblies to the GAC.